Marriage Preparation Checklist for Engaged Couples in the Diocese of Trenton

 Here are some of our guidelines at Holy Cross that will assist you in thinking about the celebration of marriage itself.

-1. Music – Music for weddings must be planned with the Holy Cross Director of Music.
-You may choose all your wedding music as long as it meets liturgical guidelines.
+Music – Music for weddings must be planned with the Holy Cross Organist.
+You may choose your wedding music as long as it meets liturgical guidelines.
+Popular music selections are not permitted in the church.
 It is not an option to omit any music from the liturgy.
 Thus, the responsorial psalm is always sung.
-At a Nuptial Mass, all Mass parts are sung, e.g., Holy, Holy, Great Amen, Lamb of God.
-You may also present flowers to the Blessed Mother if you choose.

-3. Rose petals – You may not throw anything inside or outside the church including rose petals, rice, confetti, birdseed.
-You may have bubbles, doves, butterflies.
+Rose petals – You may not throw anything inside or outside the church including, but not limited to, rose petals, rice, confetti and birdseed.

-10. Video and photo – Videographers and photographers should check in with the pastoral assistant on the wedding day for parameters.
-Generally, they can take pictures from anywhere until the bride reaches the altar steps.
-Then they must back off to the 5th pew in the center aisle and to the 1st pew on the side aisles.
-No one may enter the sanctuary.
+Video and photography – Videographers and photographers must check with the parish staff for parameters.
+Generally, they can take pictures from anywhere outside the sanctuary until the bride reaches the altar steps.
+Then they must back off to the break in the center aisle and to the 1st pew on the side aisles.
+The total number of those taking pictures is limited.
+Tripods are limited to 2 and placed in side aisles only.
+Videographers and photographers may never enter the sanctuary.
+They should not be a distraction or interfere with the ceremony.
+USE OF DRONES IS STRICTLY FORBIDDEN at any part of the ceremony or on the campus.